InThinking Subject Sites

 Feel at home when you travel the world.

-Quick links:► downloadable teaching materials for sequences & series► syllabus content for the Algebra Topic: SL syllabus (see syllabus section 1.1); HL syllabus (see syllabus section 1.1).Although it's interesting (and I would say worthwhile) to discuss sequences that are defined by recursive (or iterative) formulas - such as the Fibonacci sequence - the fact is that the only sequences/series...
+Quick links:► downloadable teaching materials for sequences & series► syllabus content for the Algebra Topic: SL syllabus (see syllabus section 1.1); HL syllabus (see syllabus section 1.1).new SL Test2 covering sequences & series and binomial theorem in teaching materials below (uploaded 2 January 2019).
+Worked solutions also available for the test.Although it's interesting (and I...

 Quick links:► downloadable teaching materials for function basics and composite & inverse functions► syllabus content for the Topic: SL syllabus (see syllabus section 2.1); HL syllabus (see syllabus section 2.1)Function basics include items such as:▪ determining the domain and range of a given function▪ determining whether a function is an even or an odd function (type of symmetry)▪...